Cannabis legalization has inspired many people to dip their hands into cannabis.

 So why do some people fail to get high after smoking weed for the first time, even though they inhaled properly?

 This is mostly due to a lack of cannabinoid receptors.

-People with fewer cannabinoid receptors must consume cannabis a few times in order to feel any effects, because the cellular receptors are how both cannabinoids from weed and our internal endocannabinoids interact with the body.
+People with fewer cannabinoid receptors must consume cannabis a few times in order to feel any effects, because the cellular receptors are how both cannabinoids from cannabis interact with the body.

 Upon entering the bloodstream, active compounds from cannabis gradually increase the number of available cannabinoid receptors.

 This is a relatively rare occurrence, but if nothing happens the first time you use cannabis, you can rest assured that the lack of receptors is to blame.